 If a gay male couple wish to have sole parental rights over the child, this can be done through either adoption or, if you are a couple, by applying for a Parental Order.
 These orders are designed specifically for when a surrogacy has taken place and are similar to an Adoption Order in that it ‘reassigns’ parenthood but the significant difference is that an entirely new birth certificate is issued replacing the birth parent with that of the biological father and the intended parent.

 This means that for a same sex male couples who have used a surrogate, this is an important step as they can be granted full recognition and status as the child’s legal parents with all the associated rights and responsibilities.
 Even where a foreign birth certificate has been obtained, without a Parental Order then the English courts consider the birth mother to have retained retain parental responsibility for the child and all rights associated with that to make decisions for the child.
-Read more about Parental Orders in our associated articles section, or call and speak to Andrew Spearman, our lead practitioner in this area.
+Read more about Parental Orders in our associated articles section, or call and speak to Natalie, our lead practitioner in this area.

 If your partner fathers a child, you will have to adopt the child in order to hold the same rights and obligations as a natural parent and be on a par with your partner.
 Being in a same sex marriage or civil partnership will be a factor that is taken into consideration when granting the adoption Order in your favour.
 While you can also adopt as a single person, it may be more challenging to persuade the local authority that adoption is in the child’s best interests.